prometheus/prometheus/docs/migration.md

 ./prometheus -alertmanager.url=http://alertmanager:9093/
 ```

-Would be replaced with something like the following in the `prometheus.yml`
+Would be replaced with the following in the `prometheus.yml` config file:
-config file:

 ```yml
 alerting: